-ISD has a library of nearly 250 cases covering an exceptionally broad range of topics from U.S. diplomatic history.
+ISD has a library of over 250 cases covering an exceptionally broad range of topics from U.S. diplomatic history.
 Written by senior practitioners directly involved in the events or academics well-versed in them, these case studies tell compelling stories.
 But they also represent a rigorous effort to bring the dynamics and nuance of diplomacy in action–its successes and its failures–into the classroom.
 They can be used either as standalones or to augment regular course material.

 In addition to background on the specific issue or event, each case study offers detailed examination of the key players and the challenges and options available to policymakers.
 The structure for instruction can be thematic, geographic or era-specific.
 Many of the cases include teaching notes and other guides on their use.
 Please see our case study guidelines if you are interested in submitting a case study.